Implants and Implant-Supported Dentures

 Your first appointment will generally be a consultation to discuss in greater detail what the process will be and create an individualized plan for healing and recovery after the procedure.
 Your dentist, and potentially oral surgeon, will discuss the full procedure and other pertinent details to consider when deciding if implant-supported dentures are right for you.

 Your dentist will be able to show you models and answer any outstanding questions you may have about implant-supported dentures.
-If you think you may be a candidate for implant-supported dentures, reach out to a dental practice near you to schedule a consultation.
+If you think you may be a candidate for implant-supported dentures, contact a dental practice near you to schedule a consultation.

 Whether you go the route of dental implants or implant-supported dentures, there are some similarities in the process.
 A major deciding factor to discuss with your dentist and oral surgeon is the number of teeth that are affected.
 Implant-supported dentures may be the best route if you have many teeth that are broken or missing, while dental implants are ideal for a few missing or broken teeth.
 Talk to your dentist today and get your smile back on track!